YunYouJun/hexo-theme-yun/docs/en/guide/config.md

 If enabled, an edit icon will be displayed next to the article page title.
 Click to jump to the editing page.

--`url`: the address of the article (you can refer to the default link when setting your warehouse jump link)
+- `url`: the address of the article (you can refer to the default link when setting your warehouse jump link)

 If I use `GitHub` as the hosting warehouse for the blog, the warehouse name is `yunyoujun.github.io`, under the `hexo` branch, in the `source` folder, where my link will be <https://github.com/YunYouJun/yunyoujun.github.io/tree/hexo/source/>.